knobs-dials/wetsuite-dev/README.md

 # Introduction

-Wetsuite is a project aimed at applying natural language processing and other analysis to Dutch and EU governmental legal data, focusing on providing the data and tools and other infrastructure to make it easier for researchers to do so.
+Wetsuite is a project aimed at easing the application of natural language processing, and other analysis, to Dutch and EU governmental legal data, largely focused on providing the data and tools and other infrastructure to make it easier for researchers to do so.

-...this, so far, is an early repository test to test installs from github, not the primary source of this project
+NOTE: this is an early repository test to test installs from github, not the primary source of this project.

 # Minimal examples as code fragments